 Start an Alluxio Cluster with HA

-Before Alluxio can be started for the first time, the journal must be formatted.
+Before Alluxio can be started for the first time, the Alluxio master journal and worker storage must be formatted.

 Formatting the journal will delete all metadata from Alluxio.
+Formatting the worker storage will delete all data from the configured Alluxio storage.
 However, the data in under storage will be untouched.

 conf/workers file, and list all the masters in the

-will allow the start scripts to start the appropriate processes on the appropriate nodes.
+This will allow alluxio scripts to run operations on the cluster nodes.

-On the master node, start the Alluxio cluster with the following command:
+In one of the master nodes, start the Alluxio cluster with the following command: